 1) Be Ready

-Sometimes the most picture perfect moment can happen when you least expect it, especially if you’re looking to get candid shots of people or wildlife.
+Sometimes the most picture-perfect moment can happen when you least expect it, especially if you’re looking to get candid shots of people or wildlife.
 That said, you should always have your camera easily accessible and ready before a moment is over.
 A travel bag specifically designed for your camera can aid with this.

-If you’re using a smartphone, try to keep your phone in your front pockets so you can quickly capture the moment.
+If you’re using a smartphone, try to keep your phone in your front pocket so you can quickly capture the moment.
 If you’re using a full-body camera, invest in a good camera strap that wraps around your neck or wrist.
 That way you only have to lift the camera to snap the pick instead of having to dig through your bag to find it.

 3) Be Charged